jingchma/jingchma.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Automation and Economics(double major), Jinan University, 2022
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.S. in Control systems, Univeristy of Michigan, 2024

-Work experience
+Research experience
 ======
-* Summer 2015: Research Assistant
+* July 2023 Research Asistant: Thru-life GHG Reduction of Electric Vehicle through Preconditioning Process
-  * Github University
+  * Michigan University
-  * Duties included: Tagging issues
+  * Designing the battery and GHG emission calculation model to evaluate the preconditioning benefits
-  * Supervisor: Professor Git
+  * Supervisor: Professor Anna Stefanopoulou and Youngki Kim

-* Fall 2015: Research Assistant
+* March 2023 Research Assistant: Impact of Thermal Conditioning on Battery Pack and GHG Reduction Literature Review
-  * Github University
+  * Michigan University
-  * Duties included: Merging pull requests
+  * Reviewed the state of the art and state of practice of various preheating methods
+  * Constructed a set of evaluation methods to compare them
-  * Supervisor: Professor Hub
+  * Supervisor: Professor Anna Stefanopoulou and Youngki Kim

 Skills
 ======